How to update your driving licence address

 You can change the address on your driving licence online or by post with the DVLA.

-All you need to do is complete section 6 on the V5C, sign and date the declaration in section 8 and then send the whole V5C to the DVLA.
-You’ll receive your new V5C for free within four weeks usually.
+All you need to do is complete section 6 on the V5C, sign and date the declaration in section 8 and then send the whole form to the DVLA.

-If you’ve lost your V5C, it will cost you £25 to get a replacement and you’ll need to complete a V62 to tell the DVLA your address has changed.
+If you’ve lost your V5C, it will cost you £25 to get a replacement and you will also need to complete a V62 to tell the DVLA your address has changed.

 Lots of UK motorists take out things like Breakdown Cover to protect them against unintentional mishaps when out and about on the road.